AndyOooh/salary_hero/README.md

 ## Challenges

+- Implementing a role system.
+- Implementing a system for creating the genesis company and user.
+- What to do on startup.
+Should pobably migrate instead of sync.
+- Postgres has been challenging as most of my database experience is on No-SQL.
+  - Setting up the database.
+  - Setting up the relations.
+  - Joining data from different tables.
+  - Creating new tables instead of nesting properties.

 ## Further development

 The project is ready to be deployed.
-If setting up a frontend, remember set `NODE_ENV=production` and fill out `FRONTEND_URL` in the .env file.
+If setting up a frontend, remember to set `NODE_ENV=production` and fill out `FRONTEND_URL` in the .env file.
 This is to avoid CORS issues.

-##### Potential features

-- [ ] Add a frontend.
-- [ ] Email verification of user accounts.
-- [ ] Password reset with code sent to email.
-- [ ] Improved error handling.
+See Features for ideas on what to implement next.
+Most important would be the password reset, as new users are not created by themselves, so therefore can not set a personal password initially.

 ## Author